 It is a well-established fact that finance is the most fundamental factor in which a successful business thrives.
-This makes financial decisions both vital and precarious.
+This makes financial decisions both vital and precarious which your business could highly benefit from.
 Apart from deciding the source of financing, it is as important to consider the amount of business loan required.
-The financial analyst should assess the requirement of the business considering all the factors like
+The financial analyst should assess the requirement of the business considering all the factors like;

 - Source – equity or loan

 - Amount- small business loans or a huge sum